 For any student to fully engage in class, he has to live in a safe, stable environment.
 If problems are too big at home, school may not have much meaning.
-Grand River makes student safety a priority while also providing many productive ways for students to spend their time outside of class through extracurricular activities.

-- Teach the Individual – In our small classes, teachers are able to get to know students very well, becoming familiar with each individual’s personality, interests, and learning strategies.
+Living among their peers and surrounded by educational role models, students at Grand River Academy are placed in a social circle that inherently values and supports their educational pursuits.
+Teach the Individual – In our small classes, teachers are able to get to know students very well, becoming familiar with each individual’s personality, interests, and learning strategies.
 All students are different, so it’s important that our teachers understand how each student best learns course material and is able to connect to students on a personal level.
 Teachers aren’t just lecturers, they’re role models.

 Students learn best when they are involved in the learning process.
 This can take form in different ways: interacting with models, pursuing independent research, engaging in classroom debates and discussions, etc. Allowing students to engage with course content in ways that best suits their learning strategies is fundamental in encouraging interest in the class.

 Part of a student’s confidence in the course material comes directly from confidence in the teacher.
 Teachers need to demonstrate that they are competent in their area of study to prove that they are a reliable source of information.
 We make sure that our teachers are both highly skilled educators and deeply knowledgeable in their fields so our students have the best opportunity to learn.

 From the first day in class at Grand River Academy, it is very clear what a teacher expects from each young man in terms of behavior and performance.
 In turn, students see themselves as more capable of handling assignments, encouraging them to work hard on projects and classwork.

 Begin the Discussion

 We know the process of finding the right school for your son can be intimidating.
 However, at GRA, we let process move at the pace you choose.
 You've made the first step, now's your time to ask a lot of questions.